UW campus with Drumheller Fountain and buildings

 What accomplishments or initiatives are you most proud of from your time at the College of Arts & Sciences?

 It was also my pleasure to support the innovative, creative early career work led by Kevin Mihata in our gesture lab and in the College Edge program, which has become a space for experimental pedagogies for first-year students.
-In the area of early career work, we also have curriculum for a pre-health pathways minor in development that has potential to serve student demand and the state’s workforce needs.
+In the area of early career work, we also have curriculum for a pre-health pathways minor in development, which has potential to serve student demand and the state’s workforce needs.

 Dean Harris speaks with admitted Arts & Sciences students and their families on Admitted Student Day.

 In my career prior to the UW, I dedicated decades to supporting the humanities broadly and generating enhanced research support and infrastructure for those disciplines.
-I’m pleased that I was able to carry that forward with me to the UW to build out our research infrastructure in the college with support from Senior Associate Dean Xiaosong Li, and to ensure that faculty in our college can accept prestigious, national fellowships in ways that were not previously possible.
+I’m pleased that I was able to carry that forward with me to the UW to build out our research infrastructure in the College with support from Senior Associate Dean Xiaosong Li, and to ensure that faculty in our college can accept prestigious, national fellowships in ways that were not previously possible.

-The next Dean will be left with an extraordinary investment thanks to the Katherine and John Simpson Endowed Deanship, a gift made possible by the work of our Associate Dean Kevin Thompson and his Advancement team.
-We have also received an incredible investment in the future of Chemistry teaching and research from the Washington State Legislature.
+The next dean will be left with an extraordinary investment thanks to the Katherine and John Simpson Endowed Deanship, a gift made possible by the work of our Associate Dean Kevin Thompson and his advancement team.
+We have also received an incredible investment in the future of chemistry teaching and research from the Washington State Legislature.
 These investments will have positive impacts that last for generations.
 Meeting and getting to know the remarkable people who make these gifts possible has been a true source of joy.

 I came to the UW with a deep interest in and commitment to values-enacted leadership, a long history of creative collaboration across disciplines, and a strong belief that higher education was in need of transformation.